-Yesterday, Bajaj and KTM officially announced Husqvarna’s launch in India and we have already shared with you the big news.
-Today, let us tell you all what is planned for the brand by the two partners in quick and crisp pointers.
+Bajaj and KTM has officially announced Husqvarna’s launch in India and unless you were living under a rock, you would know about it!
+Today, let us tell you what all is planned for the brand by the two partners in quick pointers.

 KTM-Bajaj Plans for Husqvarna